TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SH1106/README.md

 > 1.3 Inch Monochrome OLED Displays For Little Money

-*SH1106* is a *OLED display driver* very similar to the popular *SSD1306* and supports monochrome displays with a maximum resolution of *132x64* pixels.
+*SH1106* is a *OLED display driver* very similar to the popular *SSD1306*.
+It supports monochrome displays with a maximum resolution of *132x64* pixels and typically uses *I2C*.

 <img src="images/oled_sh1106_white_text_t.png" width="80%" height="80%" />

-This driver is typically used in the *1.3inch 128x64* displays whereas the *SH1106* is used in the ubiquous *0.9inch 128x64* displays.
+This driver is frequently used in *1.3inch 128x64* display breakout boards.
+The *SH1106* is rather used in the *0.9inch 128x64* display breakout boards.

 > [!CAUTION]
 > *SH1106* boards use the pins *GND* and *VDD* in  opposite order compared to *SSD1306* (may be coincidental).